profvjreddi/homepage/public/content/blog/phd-admissions-reality.md

 ### What This Means for You

 AI made good writing accessible to everyone, which paradoxically made writing quality less valuable as a signal.
 Faculty now value the messy, human, deeply curious elements more than ever.
-As I read your statement, I'm asking: Is there a real person here with genuine curiosity?
+As faculty read your statement, they're asking: Is there a real person here with genuine curiosity?
 Can they think deeply about technical problems?
-Would I want to spend 5-6 years working with this person on hard problems?
+Would we want to spend 5-6 years working with this person on hard problems?

 These questions can't be answered by well-generated prose alone.
 They require substance, specificity, and authentic engagement with research.